dustindstubbs/eos-gtm-consent/README.md

-# Script Consent
+# GTM Consent
-A WordPress custom plugin for managing consent to cookie applying scripts.
+A WordPress custom plugin for managing consent to a GTM Container.

 ## Installation
 - Clone this repo into your /wp-content/plugins/ folder